 Welcome!
 We’re Phillip and Tiffany, a married couple who are members of the Church of Jesus Christ of Latter-day Saints.
-We also have the blog The Crazy Shopping Cart.

 Where “Saving Talents” comes from

 Each of the words in “saving talents” has two different meanings.